CubeAPM

 CubeAPM solves this with native Go instrumentation, full OpenTelemetry compatibility, and MELT visibility (metrics, events, logs, traces) designed for Go workloads.
 It captures runtime metrics like goroutine counts, heap usage, and GC stats with minimal impact, then correlates them with traces to show where latency originates.

-In this guide, we’ll review the best Go (Golang) monitoring tools in 2025, compare their Go-specific features, and break down real pricing examples to see how each scales in production.
+In this guide, we’ll review the best Go (Golang) monitoring tools, compare their Go-specific features, and break down real pricing examples to see how each scales in production.

 What Is Go (Golang) Monitoring